Confidentiality of Health Information Policy

 Right to Discuss the Use and Disclosure of Personal Information

-If a client believes that their privacy rights have been violated, the client should discuss the issue with the supervisor or the dean of student services.
-Questions may be directed to the Office of Student Services, (337) 475-5609.
+If a client believes that their privacy rights have been violated, the client should discuss the issue with the supervisor or the dean of support and advocacy.
+Questions may be directed to the Office of Student Services at (337) 475-5609.

 Communication